NUTRITION FOR EYE HEALTH AND ARMD PROTECTION

 Nutrition for Eye Health and ARMD Protection

-Ok so food isn’t an alternative to modern medicine, but diet and lifestyle have a profound influence on some common yet problematic conditions.
-The foods you eat can help to prevent/treat/regulate certain conditions.
+Ok, so food isn’t an alternative to modern medicine, but as we all know diet and lifestyle have a very positive influence on some common yet problematic conditions.

-Macular degeneration is a condition that affects the retina situated at the back of the eye – the area known as the macula.
-It's a painless condition but can lead to distorted vision or blank spots when concentrated at a single object.
-It normally appears later in life and is a common occurrence in the over 50s', hence why it is referred to as Age Related Macular Degeneration (AMD).
+Macular degeneration is a condition that affects the area of the retina that allows us to see fine detail.
+It's painless but can lead to distorted vision or blank spots when concentrated on single objects.
+It normally appears later in life and is common in the over 50s', so it's usually referred to as Age Related Macular Degeneration (ARMD).

 How can diet help?

-Consumption of fruits and vegetables containing two carotenoid pigments may be linked to a reduced risk for ARMD.
+Eating fruits and vegetables containing carotenoid pigments may be linked to a reduced risk for ARMD.
 Carotenoids are phytochemicals (chemicals found in plants) commonly found in certain fruits and vegetables that provide the naturally vibrant colours of these foods.
-Lutein and zeaxanthin are two types of carotenoids, which are yellow to red pigments found widely in vegetables and other plants.

-In nature, lutein and zeaxanthin appear to absorb excess light energy to prevent damage to plants from too much sunlight.
-It is believed that the lutein, zeaxanthin and meso-zeaxanthin in the macula block blue light from reaching the underlying structures in the retina, thereby reducing the risk of light-induced oxidative damage that could lead to macular degeneration (AMD).
+In nature, carotenoids Lutein and Zeaxanthin appear to absorb excess light energy to prevent damage to plants from too much sunlight.
+It's believed that the Lutein, Zeaxanthin and Meso-zeaxanthin in the macula block blue light from reaching the underlying structures in the retina, thereby reducing the risk of light-induced damage that could lead to ARMD.

-There are many food sources containing these two carotenoids – it is advisable to seek further nutritional advice for a full consultation if you are experiencing health concerns.
-The following foods are some examples of good sources of Lutein and Zeaxanthin: -
+There are many food sources containing these two carotenoids – seek further nutritional advice for a full consultation if you are experiencing health concerns.
+The following foods are examples of good sources: -

 Where to find Lutein and Zeaxanthin